choohaoyin/production-system/README.md

 1. Clone this repo to the `localhost` directory of your local server

 ## Label for images
-Please label the image for each recommendation item according to prefix and ID.
+Please label the image for each recommendation item according to prefix and ID in `items.json`.
 The ID just follow the number of item currently have for each category.

 ### Categories & Prefixes
 | Category | Prefix |